HunDunDM/tidb-docker-compose/README.md

 curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash
 ```

-Or if you use Mac, you can use homebrew to install Helm by `brew install kubernetes-helm`
+Or if you use Mac, you can use homebrew to install Helm by `brew install helm`

 ### Bring up TiDB cluster